cozy/cozy-stack/docs/konnectors_workflow_example.md

 ### Permissions

-Like client-side applications, each konnectors has an associated `io.cozy.permissions` with `type=app` doc.
+Like client-side applications, each konnector has an associated `io.cozy.permissions` with `type=app` doc.

 ### Triggers